ivangospodinow/grid/README.md

 - Support wide range of existing code base. (work in progress)
 - More is less.
 More functionality less code.

+## Grid mind set
+The easy way to think about Grid.php as Service Locator.
+Grid.php will hold and create (where needed) all objects, that are needed for data filtering and rendering.

 ## Code Example

 See more: *./examples*